What is a New Jersey Intentional Tort?

 decades combined experience.

-HOME > Personal Injury > What is a New Jersey Intentional Tort?
+HOME > Blog > Personal Injury > What is a New Jersey Intentional Tort?

 Usually when people think of personal injury cases they think of accidents.
 Yet it is also possible to bring forth a personal injury case where someone has caused an injury on purpose.